-The initial 150 vines (white: Phoenix, Seyval Blanc, Schoenburger and red: Regent, Dornfelder, Triomphe) were planted 6 years ago and the next 150 vines were planted 3 years ago inside the beech hedge.
+The 250 vines (white: Phoenix, Seyval Blanc, Schoenburger & Chardonnay and red: Regent, Dornfelder, Triomphe & Pinot Noir) were planted 15 years ago.
 They are pruned by either the spur or Guyot (cane) method.

 Our climate is now such that these grape varieties, traditionally associated with the champagne region of France and other parts of the world, can be successfully grown in the south of England and produce award-winning sparkling wine.